ftrackhq/ftrack-connect-pipeline/doc/standalone.rst

 .. warning::

-    Maya has to be launched using connect otherwise the user will have to manually setup all the environment variables for maya to be able to run the framework.
-We are working on providing an easy way to launch maya by command with the framework pre-loaded.
+    DCC launch is subject to be improved in future releases of the framework, making it possible to share launcher with Connect to enable consistent and context aware framework setup.
+For now we highly recommend to launch DCC from connect to avoid having to manually setup all the environment variables.

 **mypipeline/standalone-snippets/maya_standalone_publish_snippet.py**